ankumar/architecture/README.md

 The changes are likely going to accelerate technology transformations in small, medium & large business Led by [COVID](images/COVID.png).

-## Tools & Services - Great Apps come from developers using tools they love, getting value from the product in seconds leading to greater reuse and wider adoption.
+## Tools & Services - "Great Apps come from developers using tools they love, getting value from the product in seconds leading to greater reuse and wider adoption"

 [There’s no question the world will be a better place if everyone can innovate more quickly and efficiently.
 And if stuff just works better](https://aws.amazon.com/builders-library)